-As North Carolina works to safely re-open businesses across the state, we continue to follow social distancing guidelines and restrict foot traffic by only allowing animals into the clinic for the next few weeks.
+As North Carolina works to safely re-open businesses across the state, we continue to follow social distancing guidelines and restrict foot traffic by only allowing animals into the clinic for the foreseeable future.

 Appointments are available for existing patients in-office (only animals allowed inside) and via phone or Zoom.